aravindvcyber/event-forwarder/README.md

 > Starting with Cloudformation events to post Slack notifications effortless from multi-region and even cross accounts to never miss your/peers/ci initiated AWS cloudformation deployments on stacks and resources besides that it could also notify drift events.

 I have especially used Slack as the first delivery channel since it is quite common in organizations and free to set up personal workspace even for an amateur developer.
 At the same time, we are not trying to limit the possibilities.
 This solution could be further extended to include other mediums in the future.
-# Architecture in short :roller_coaster:
+# Architecture in short :heart:

 ![Arch Diag](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/knj8d49e7yc8onsbbfxt.jpeg)